-OTs can work with you to try to optimise the full movement and strength potential of hand joints to allow functional pinch and grasp for precision, accuracy, coordination, and performance of ADLs tasks.
-OTs can advise on tools for doing work and ideas for improving the ability to hold things.
+OTs can work with your child at an early stage to try to optimise the full movement and strength potential of hand joints to allow functional pinch and grasp for precision, accuracy, coordination, and performance of ADLs tasks.
+OTs can advise on the choice of toys for babies, tools for doing schoolwork, and ideas for improving the ability to hold things.